Tephaany/neuron_repeat/README.md

 # intelora-repeat

-A neuron to say / repeat text
+A Neuron to say or repeat a text given by the user

 ## Synopsis

-Make intelora say what you want
+Make Intelora say what you want

 ## Installation